llm-bible/llm-bible.github.io/_publications/lu2024benchmarking.markdown

 bibkey: lu2024benchmarking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.09007"}
-tags: ['Model Architecture', 'Tools', 'GPT', 'Prompting', 'Applications']
+tags: ['Tools', 'GPT', 'Applications', 'Model Architecture', 'Prompting']
 ---
 As LLMs become increasingly prevalent, it is interesting to consider how ``creative'' these models can be.
 From cognitive science, creativity consists